edv1n/golang-as-proposal/README.md

 }
 ```

 I am not sure how useful will this be.
-But I keep this example as one of the usecases.
+But I keep this example as one of the use cases.

 ### Example X - use `try as` instead of `as` to indicate it will assert if the value assigned to RHS is nil or not
 ```go